Quaran-Team Training Week 2

 You can increase the difficulty of this workout by adding weight or adding more rounds (up to 12) for each set.

 Perform another 6 sets (7 on/53 off)

 Keep track of your sets and be sure to pause the timer after you have completed the first 6 hangs then rest for 5 minutes and complete the last 6 hangs.

 Below you will find some stretches to do now that you have finished the workout.
 You will hold each stretch for 20-30 seconds.
-Really focus on your breathing with these and as you exhale, relaxing more and trying to get deeper into the stretch.
+Focus on your breathing with these, and as you exhale, relax more and try to get deeper into the stretch.

 - Deep Squat-> Sit back into a Straddle pose-> Reach and hold to the center, left, and right sides each.

 - Butterfly – try to fold over and bring your head to your toes